 When the MS1850 deadbolt is higher than 42 inches or lower than 34 inches, the 8400 series exit device may not be code compliant if installed in that location.
 Installing it in a different location would mean cutting in a new door prep - a lot of work.

 You can use the Adams Rite deadbolt blank-up kit (part number BFK-MS1850) to cover the edge prep and a couple of dummy mortise cylinders to fill the cylinder holes and install an exit device elsewhere on the door.

 You cannot simply leave the deadbolt and install an exit device in addition.
 This is a life safety code violation.

-Since you are not using the MS1850 prep, for single doors you can use a simple rim exit device.
-Rim exit devices are surface mounted, so are the easiest to install.
+Since you are not using the MS1850 prep, for single doors, you can use a simple rim exit device.
+Rim exit devices are surface mounted, so they are the easiest to install.
 You can use an electrified exit device, or you can use a plain exit device with a surface mount electric strike like the HES 9400.
 The choice depends on where it is easiest to run the wire.
 If it is easier to get wire to the hinge side, use an electrified rim exit device; if easier to get wire to the lock side, use an electric strike.

 All major exit device manufacturers make rim devices for narrow stile aluminum doors, both mechanical and electrified.

 With this solution you will generally be unable to re-use the mortise cylinder from the MS1850.
 You will need a rim cylinder or an exterior lever trim to accept a mortise cylinder, but this mortise cylinder will need a different cam than the MS1850.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.